om-design/sattva/theory/sattva_theoretical_development.md

 - affective structure (valence/arousal signatures),
 - action structure (policies or tendencies).

-A “concept column” is a structured set of coupled states that can resonate together.
+A “concept column” is a structured set of coupled states that can resonate together morphologically across the entire domain, allowing association from among complex networks that are intertwined.

 ### 11.1 Resonant string metaphor